Loading...

 Choose Whole Grains

-Consider adding a splash of vinegar or lemon juice to your meal.
-The acidity can help reduce the impact of the meal on your blood sugar.
+Drizzle a little vinegar or lemon juice over your meal.
+The acidity can help lower the rapid rise in blood sugar.

 healthspan-mbl